hmrc/teams-and-repositories/README.md

 catalogue
 =============

-API for retrieving repostiries belonging to teams
+API for retrieving repositories belonging to teams